 You’ll continue to add food waste, and then a layer of bran until the bucket is full.
 At this point, you’ll seal the bucket and leave it for between 10 to 14 days (due to this, you may need to purchase two buckets so that you can rotate them – always with one in use, while another is stored away to ferment).

 3. Following Fermentation It’s Time To Get Digging

-Bokashi buckets will have a tap at the bottom which will allow you to drain off the liquids, which can then be sprayed onto your plants (this liquid is likely one of the most effective fertilisers there is – far more powerful than the chemically created fertiliser that you’ll find in the shops).
+Bokashi buckets will have a tap at the bottom which will allow you to drain off the liquids, which can then be sprayed onto your plants (this liquid is likely one of the most effective fertilizers there is – far more powerful than the chemically created fertilizer that you’ll find in the shops).
 The remaining contents of the bucket will have food that has retained some of its original appearance (unlike traditional composting), it also won’t have the earthy smell instead it will have an aroma similar to vinegar.
 The contents of the bucket can then be dug into your backyard soil (if you live in an apartment, this compost can just as easily be used in your planters or window boxes).
 You’ll need to leave it a week or so prior to planting anything in your beds or boxes, as the soil will be acidic and simply kill off any fledgling seeds.
 Once ready, the soil will be a rich source of nourishment, ideal for growing more fruit and veg!

 Home composting can make a significant difference to the carbon footprint of the average household – and it’s no overstatement to say that food wastage has proven the hardest of all modern blights to tackle by green groups and governments alike.
 When home composting is so simple, demanding just a few minutes’ setup and minimal management, we’re hoping that the Bokashi compost really gains traction – driving down the insane amount of food wastage that will otherwise continue to be sent to landfill.
 Have more questions?
 Contact us today!